There will be 24 spots in the CS:GO Ladies tournament.

 - Moving through walls, floors, and roofs is strictly forbidden.
 This also includes skywalking and pixel walking.

 - Planting bombs so that they cannot be defused is illegal.
-This does not include plants where multiple players are needed to defuse.
+This includes plants where multiple players are needed to defuse.

 - “Map swimming“ or „Floating“ is illegal.